 8. The Mist

-Stephen King's The Mist ends on a vague note—a few survivors head towards the source of a mysterious radio transmission as the titular mist creeps around them.
+Stephen King’s The Mist ends on a vague note: A few survivors head toward the source of a mysterious radio transmission as the titular mist creeps around them.
 But director Frank Darabont decided to give the film a more definitive—and more gut-wrenching—conclusion.
-David, played by Thomas Jane, comes to realize that the group's survival efforts are futile.
-To prevent any further suffering, he kills the remaining survivors, including his son, just before the military shows up to inform him that the situation is now under control.
+David, played by Thomas Jane, comes to realize that the group’s survival efforts are futile.
+To prevent any further suffering, he kills the remaining survivors, including his son, just before the military shows up and the mist clears.

 “How primitive do people get?”
 Darabont said of his new ending.
 “It’s Lord of the Flies that happens to have some cool monsters in it.”
 King, for his part, gave the new ending two thumbs-up: “The ending is such a jolt—wham!
 It’s frightening.
 But people who go to see a horror movie don't necessarily want to be sent out with a Pollyanna ending.”